AguaClara/aide/reports/AIDE_Summer2018report.md

 We now have the ability to output a YAML (`params.yaml` in the top level directory) containing the user's inputs for a given design.
 This is the YAML that will be passed on to the design team to do the calculations.
 > To do this, we added the `formToDict` function in `base.html`'s JavaScript that collects inputs within a HTML `<form>` object in `template.html`.

-## AIDE DESIGN
+## AIDE Design
-Prob all wrong but just a very quick overview-- will read and fix it later----

-Design uses python code to do hydraulic calculations and pass the outputs to Draw.
-Design mainly writes python functions which will be used by Jinja to calculate the design parameters needed in Fusion to scale the model of an AguaClara plant.
-Design then passes another YAML to AIDE Draw.
-A lot of Mathcad code was written to account for geometric constraints.
-They also have a goal to have every function include a thorough docstring to communicate how the function should be used and what the expected outputs are.
+Design runs hydraulic calculations based off of inputs from GUI, creating exact physical dimensions for each component.

+### How AIDE Design works
-In this code, we are using the lfom.py for all of the calculations.
+Within the `aide_design` package, we have In this code, we are using the lfom.py for all of the calculations.
 Since our end goal is to create a lfom model, with this file, we use the YAML from aide_gui and complete the calculations necessary to be passed on to aide_draw.

-Right now, we are working as if aide_design was completed and running.
+Right now, we are working as if `aide_design` was completed and running.
 In the run function in aide, we have written in a function that is replacing the design functions for now.
-In lfom.yaml, for the time being, we are only calculating one small thing, the spacing.
-After the YAML is changed with the new calculation, this YAML is then passed to aide_draw.
+In `lfom.yaml`, for the time being, we are only calculating one small thing, the spacing.
+After the YAML is changed with the new calculation, this YAML is then passed to AIDE Draw.

+## AIDE Draw
+After the YAML is passed from Design, Draw uses the final parameters and update a parameterized Fusion 360 design.

+## How AIDE Draw works
+This is done by taking a YAML template file which specifies parameters for the Fusion design, reading those parameters and applying the changes to their corresponding values in Fusion 360 assemblies.

+## Progress
+The first thing that was done in the summer with aide_draw was get rid of any files and folders that we believed were not necessary.
+We still have yet to do a deep dive into the code and refactor any necessary functions, as well as change up the naming conventions to make it easier to develop on.

+## AIDE Document
+Using the specified physical parameters and documentation templates, Document generates completed build documentation for the hydraulic design of a water treatment plant.

+### How AIDE Document works
+`aide_document` is distributed via a PIP package, which can be installed on your computer by running `pip install aide_document`.
+There are a collection of functions in submodules that can then be accessed by a call of `module.function`:
+1. `combine`: Contains a function to combine YAML's with documentation templates via Jinja2.
+    - `render_document()`: Takes in a YAML and a Markdown template and combines the two, putting the result in a specified file location.
+2. `convert`: Converts the output Markdown file to a PDF.
+    - `md_to_pdf()`: Converts a specified Markdown file to a PDF file.
+3. `translate`: Translates a Markdown file to a different language using the Google Translate API.
+    - `translate()`: Translates Markdown between two different languages.
+Has the option of specifying special words to ignore the Google Translate translation and use your own translation.

 Thanks for reading! :D